-- Orientation: Only documents with horizontal left-to-right text are recognized.
+- Orientation: Only documents oriented with the correct side up are recognized.
 If you've accidentally scanned or captured a document in a different orientation, please use a program to retouch and edit images to rotate them before uploading to Google Drive.

-- Languages, fonts and character sets: Our OCR engine supports a number of character sets, but support for non-Latin character sets is still experimental.
-You can select the language of your document from a drop-down menu.
-You'll get better results if your file includes common fonts such as Arial and Times New Roman.
+- Languages, fonts and character sets: Our OCR engine supports a large variety of character sets and will detect the language of the document automatically.
+We recognize left-to-right and right-to-left languages, as well as text written vertically for languages where this is common (Chinese, Japanese, Korean).
+You'll get better results if your image includes common fonts such as Arial and Times New Roman.

 - Image quality: Sharp images with even lighting and clear contrasts will work best.
 Motion blur or bad camera focus will decrease the quality of the detected text.